pagalvin/tsbook/chapter04_IntroducingTypes.md

 - `let` keyword
 - `const` keyword

 If you declare a variable with the var keyword, it works exactly the same way it does in pure JavaScript.
-It follows the same scoping rules and as such, you need to concern yourself with unexpected hoisting effects and/or inadvertently polluting the global namespace.
-"Const" and "let" simplify thing by reducing this risk and associated complexity. consider this bit of pure JS code:
+It follows the same scoping rules and as such, you need to concern yourself with unexpected hoisting effects and/or inadvertently polluting the global namespace. `const` and `let` simplify things by reducing this risk and associated complexity.
+Here's a bit of plain JavaScript code that implements a function, `getTempLabel()`.
+It's mean to take in numeric temperature in Celsius and return a text label.

+Here's the plain JS code:

 ```JavaScript
 function getTempLabel(currentTempInCelsius) {